MOSFET: Structure and channel formation

 At larger gate bias still, near the semiconductor surface the conduction band edge is brought close to the Fermi level, populating the surface with electrons in an inversion layer or n-channel at the interface between the p region and the oxide.
 This conducting channel extends between the source and the drain, and current is conducted through it when a voltage is applied between the two electrodes.
 Increasing the voltage on the gate leads to a higher electron density in the inversion layer and therefore increases the current flow between the source and drain.
 For gate voltages below the threshold value, the channel is lightly populated, and only a very small subthreshold leakage current can flow between the source and the drain.

 When a negative gate-source voltage (positive source-gate) is applied, it creates a p-channel at the surface of the n region, analogous to the n-channel case, but with opposite polarities of charges and voltages.
 When a voltage less negative than the threshold value (a negative voltage for the p-channel) is applied between gate and source, the channel disappears and only a very small subthreshold current can flow between the source and the drain.
 The device may comprise a silicon on insulator device in which a buried oxide is formed below a thin semiconductor layer.
 If the channel region between the gate dielectric and the buried oxide region is very thin, the channel is referred to as an ultrathin channel region with the source and drain regions formed on either side in or above the thin semiconductor layer.
 Other semiconductor materials may be employed.
 When the source and drain regions are formed above the channel in whole or in part, they are referred to as raised source/drain regions.

 Modes of operation

-The operation of a MOSFET can be separated into three different modes, depending on the voltages at the terminals.
+The operation of a MOSFET can be separated into three different modes, depending on the device's threshold voltage ($V_\text{th}$), gate-to-source voltage ($V_\text{GS}$), and drain-to-source voltage ($V_\text{DS}$).
 In the following discussion, a simplified algebraic model is used.
 Modern MOSFET characteristics are more complex than the algebraic model presented here.

 For an enhancement-mode, n-channel MOSFET, the three operational modes are: